solo-io/gloo-docs/gloo/docs/user_guides/basic_ingress.md

     [{"id":1,"name":"Dog","status":"available"},{"id":2,"name":"Cat","status":"pending"}]
     ```

-    If you want to add server-side TLS to your Ingress, you can add it like this:
+1. If you want to add server-side TLS to your Ingress, you can add it like the following.
+This assumes you've created
+a TLS secret called `gateway-tls`, for example `kubectl create secret tls gateway-tls --cert=path/to/tls.cert --key=path/to/tls.key`

     {{< highlight yaml "hl_lines=8-11" >}}
 apiVersion: extensions/v1beta1
 kind: Ingress
 metadata:
   name: petstore-ingress
   annotations:
     kubernetes.io/ingress.class: gloo
 spec:
   tls:
   - hosts:
     - foo.bar.com
     secretName: gateway-tls
   rules:
   - http:
       paths:
       - path: /.*
         backend:
           serviceName: petstore
           servicePort: 8080
     {{< /highlight >}}

 Great! our ingress is up and running.
-See <https://kubernetes.io/docs/concepts/services-networking/ingress/>
+See <https://kubernetes.io/docs/concepts/services-networking/ingress>
-for more information on using kubernetes ingress controllers.
+for more information on using Kubernetes Ingress Controllers.

+Also recommend you look at [Gloo in gateway mode]({{% ref "http://localhost:1313/user_guides/basic_routing" %}}) for more advanced function routing options not available with Ingress
+Object without adding lots of custom annotations.